 Skip to main content

-Multi-Agent Tutorial
+Multi-Agent

 Model

-1. Trigger Delegation
+1. Trigger delegation

-In the chat UI, ask:
+In the chat surface, ask:

 Search for the latest Python release, then write a small Python snippet that prints my local Python version.

-2. Read the Timeline
+2. Read the timeline

-3. Define a Subagent Type
+3. Define a subagent type

 Subagent types live in deploy/config/subagents/*.md: